Britain’s Got Talent production company settles with David Walliams over comment leak

 Walliams had sued Fremantle in September for misuse of private information and for breaching GDPR after transcripts were shared with The Guardian

-Britain’s Got Talent production company Fremantle has agreed a settlement with David Walliams and apologised after off-camera, alleged derogatory remarks the comic made about contestants were leaked.
+Britain’s Got Talent production company Fremantle has agreed a settlement with David Walliams and apologised after off-camera remarks the comic made about contestants were leaked.

 The Little Britain creator appeared on the ITV talent show between 2012 and 2022, but left after apologising for making “disrespectful comments” about auditioning contestants during filming breaks in January 2020 at the London Palladium.